cube-js/cube/docs/Schema/dimensions.md

 ## Parameters

 ### title
-You can use `title` parameter to change dimension displayed name.
-By default Cube.js will humanize your dimension key to create a display name.
+You can use the `title` parameter to change a dimension’s displayed name.
+By default, Cube.js will humanize your dimension key to create a display name.
-In order to override default behaviour please use `title` parameter.
+In order to override default behavior, please use the `title` parameter.

 ```javascript
 dimensions: {